sebastien/dotenv/README.md

 with a dot.
 By default, profiles are stored in `~/.dotenv/profiles` and your **active profile** is symlinked to `~/.dotenv/active`.

-Now, imagine that you're working at a company that has some default configuration files (shell setup, editor defaults, gitrc/hgrc, etc), and that you'd like to bring your own dotfiles as well.
+Now, imagine that you're working at an organization that has some default configuration files (shell setup, editor defaults, gitrc/hgrc, etc), and that you'd like to bring your own dotfiles as well.
 Without dotenv, you'd copy the files and edit them locally.
 But what happens if you've updated your dotfiles at